What You Need to Know About the Florida Competitive Workforce Act

 To add your name to the list of those supporting the bill, click here.

 Should you have any questions related to discrimination, please contact us (hot link) online or call our offices at (561) 653-0008.
-At Scott Wagner and Associates, P.A., our approachable and knowledgeable attorneys are dedicated to providing skilled legal representation for your unique situation.
+At Scott Law Team., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.

 - Florida Businesses for a Competitive Workforce